 Today we recall the extraordinary and accomplished life of W.E.B.
-Du Bois, the foremost champion of equal rights for blacks in the United States during the first half of the twentieth century, who died forty-nine years ago today at the age of 95.
+Du Bois, the foremost champion of equal rights for blacks in the United States during the first half of the twentieth century, who died fifty years ago today at the age of 95.
 During a time when many black Americans believed the only way to improve their social status was by assimilation and toleration of the dominant white society’s racist rulebook, Du Bois was instead a tireless advocate of unconditional equal and civil rights.
 Viewed merely as a scholar, educator, author and sociologist, Du Bois was a pioneering raiser of Black Consciousness.
 But as a civil rights leader and co-founder of the groundbreaking Niagara Movement and the NAACP (National Association for the Advancement of Colored People), Du Bois was nothing less than a harbinger of what would become Afro-Americanism.
 Being so forward thinking in his then-radical notions, Du Bois unfortunately would not live to see the adoption of his uncompromising ideas – choosing instead to die in self-imposed exile in Ghana, literally on the eve of a new era for the civil rights movement.
 But upon his death, the NAACP proclaimed him “the prime inspirer, philosopher and father of the Negro protest movement.”